Jonas Vingegaard claims maiden Tour de France as Jasper Philipsen wins stage

 The irrepressible Pogacar, true to form, launched an attack on the last of the eight laps of the circuit but was soon shut down.
 It was a move befitting a Tour marked by attacking riding and relentless pace, set to go down as the fastest ever ridden.

-The pace over the first half of this stage, ridden through the south western suburbs of the capital, was very different.
+The pace over the first half of this stage, ridden through the southwestern suburbs of the capital, was very different.

 As the riders approached Versailles Jumbo-Visma riders clinked champagne glasses, celebrating Vingegaard’s victory both in the general classification but also the kind of the mountains competition, not to mention Van Aert’s green jersey in the points classification and six stage wins in all.